HISTORY OF EMERGENCY MANAGEMENT

 President Graves gave a brief update on the legislation being proposed by EMAT regarding education of local directors.
 He asked the Board to review and either bring comments to the next meeting or email him the comments.
 He also stated that a special meeting needs to be set for the legislative committee.
 He stated that he would like to see this legislation presented next year.
 Mr. Bill Cooper (TEMA Liaison) suggested to start politicking now with the legislators and insurance companies.

-Mr. Graves stated that Mr. Charlie Bryant had been named Deputy Director of TEMA.
-He was previously TEMA West Regional Director.
+President Graves stated that Mr. Charlie Bryant had been named Deputy Director of TEMA.
+He previously served as TEMA West Regional Director.

 Ms. Jody Zorsch, Alternate Treasurer, stated that Mr. Jerry Fleenor was a good motivational speaker (to be considered as keynote speaker).